-The Encyclopedia of Essential Oils (updated edition): Use nutmeg to help relieve arthritis, gout, muscle aches and pains, poor circulation, rheumatism, flatulence, indigestion, nausea, sluggish digestion, neuralgia, and nervous fatigue.
+The Encyclopedia of Essential Oils (updated edition): Uses of nutmeg essential oil include helping relieve arthritis, gout, muscle aches and pains, poor circulation, rheumatism, flatulence, indigestion, nausea, sluggish digestion, neuralgia, and nervous fatigue.

 The Complete Aromatherapy and Essential Oils Handbook for Everyday Wellness: Nutmeg oil benefits the hair when added to hair tonics and shampoos.
 The most powerful use of nutmeg is its toning action on the digestive system.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume 2: Psychologically, nutmeg promotes courage, self-confidence, grounding, and strength.
 Physically, the essential oil warms cold, stimulates hypotonic/weak, and decongests congestive/damp terrain conditions.
 In Traditional Chinese Medicine the essential function of the oil is to tonify and raise the Yang, warm the interior, and strengthen the Shen.

 Aromatherapy and Subtle Energy Techniques: Nutmeg warms, comforts, and enhances creative responses to life.
 The oil is especially useful for the second chakra to promote creativity and encourage emotional warmth and comfort in relationships.